Haim Arlosoroff: Assassination

-In addition to the aforementioned theories, some have believed that Arlosoroff's murder was connected to the Soviet and Nazi regimes.
+In addition to the aforementioned theories, some hold that Arlosoroff's murder was connected to the Soviet and Nazi regimes.
 The theory of Soviet involvement was promoted by Shmuel Dothan in 1991.
 He maintained that the Russians took action against Arlosoroff to prevent what they perceived to be a global military plot against them.

-Some 50 years after the murder, following the publication of a book on the assassination by Shabtai Teveth in 1982, the Israeli government, under the leadership of Prime Minister Menachem Begin, established a formal Judicial Commission of Enquiry to reinvestigate Arlosoroff's death.
-As the first Israeli Prime Minister elected from the Revisionist movement, Begin initiated the investigation after having taken offence at a suggestion in Teveth's book that a Revisionist acquitted in court for Arlosoroff's murder may have actually been responsible after all.
-Despite a thorough review of all the available evidence, the Commission's Report released in 1985 stated that the identities of the murderers could not be conclusively determined.
-The Commission in its findings did, however, fully exonerate Ahimeir, Rosenblatt and Stavsky from all suspicion in Arlosoroff's death.
+Fifty years after the murder, following the publication of a book on the assassination by Shabtai Teveth in 1982, the Israeli government, under the leadership of Prime Minister Menachem Begin, established a formal Judicial Commission of Enquiry to reinvestigate Arlosoroff's death.
+As the first Israeli Prime Minister elected from the Revisionist movement, Begin initiated the investigation after having taken offence at a suggestion in Teveth's book that a Revisionist acquitted in court for Arlosoroff's murder may have actually been responsible for it.
+Despite a thorough review of all the available evidence, the Commission's Report released in 1985 stated that the murderers' identities could not be conclusively determined.
+But the Commission did fully exonerate Ahimeir, Rosenblatt, and Stavsky from all suspicion in Arlosoroff's death.